-C.2.2 Representation and Inclusion

-Create paths for all community members to celebrate their unique community identities using the arts and programming.

-- Ensure the diverse array of neighborhoods and community residents are represented in the curation and development of Danville's public art, events, and programs by establishing a Public Art Commission to support staff and generate community support for public arts in Danville. - 2.
-Solicit local artists to assist neighborhoods in developing local brand identities, signage typologies, and art installations as part of the implementation of the Cultural Arts Plan. - Create a publicly accessible database of local artists for use in future city events and initiatives, as well as to promote their services to the broader community.

-- Consider percent-for-art ordinances, where a percentage of capital improvement projects is retained for the commissioning of public artworks. - 5.
-Prioritize the allocation of Virginia Community Development Block Grants using the PLAN Danville Scorecard (see Chapter 9.
+RECOMMENDATION C.2.2 Representation and Inclusion Create paths for all community members to celebrate their unique community identities using the arts and programming.
+ACTIONS - 1.
+Ensure the diverse array of neighborhoods and community residents are represented in the curation and development of Danville's public art, events, and programs by establishing a Public Art Commission to support staff and generate community support for public arts in Danville. - 2.
+Solicit local artists to assist neighborhoods in developing local brand identities, signage typologies, and art installations as part of the implementation of the Cultural Arts Plan. - 3.
+Create a publicly accessible database of local artists for use in future city events and initiatives, as well as to promote their services to the broader community. - 4.
+Consider percent-for-art ordinances, where a percentage of capital improvement projects is retained for the commissioning of public artworks. - 5.
+Prioritize requests for funding using the PLAN Danville Scorecard (see Chapter 9.
 Implementation).

-How to Celebrate Culture

-Danville has several tools to celebrate culture through the lens of representation and inclusion.
-Digital Content Public Art
+How to Celebrate Culture Danville has several tools to celebrate culture through the lens of representation and inclusion.